 Brad: Yeah, lets go for another-

-Jessica: All right.
+Financial Mechanic: All right.

 Jonathan: You know you’re giving up your hot seat.
 You have now moved away from the one question, now you are using your hot seat to hot seat us, and I’m okay with that.

-Jessica: All right.
+Financial Mechanic: All right.
 Jonathan, what would you prioritize as most important for a beginner starting their FIRE path?
 One, tracking their spending, two, having a goal, or three, thinking of money in terms of life energy?

 Jonathan: Wow.
 And you can just pick one?

-Jessica: You can only pick one.
+Financial Mechanic: You can only pick one.

 Jonathan: I can do more than one thing at once.